Skip to main content

 Tuberculosis

-Tuberculosis is a contagious and zoonotic disease in animals and humans cause by a bacterium that is part of the Mycobacterium group.
-Most species of farmed and free-ranging cervids are susceptible to Mycobacterium bovis (bTB), including white-tailed deer, mule deer, elk, red deer, fallow deer and sika deer.
+Tuberculosis is a contagious and zoonotic disease in animals and humans caused by a bacterium that is part of the Mycobacterium group.
+Most species of farmed and free-ranging cervids are susceptible to Mycobacterium bovis (bTB), including white-tailed deer, mule deer, elk, red deer, fallow deer, and sika deer.

 Tuberculosis Accreditation of cervid herds is granted by the USDA area office in Illinois.
 Please contact them at 217-547-6030 to discuss how to obtain this classification.
 Below is a link to the federal program.